FranzZemen/re/ts-src/wiki/quick-start/quick-start.md

 Of course, one would use whitespace to make the rule more legible, unlike the contrived example above.

-As rules get more complex, leverage whitespace for legibility.

-## Introducing Conditions, Logical Conditions, Logical Operators and Comparators
+## Introducing Logical Conditions, Logical Operators, Conditions, Expressions, Comparators and Operators

 The above rule construct...